 Make a healthy banana split with this banana split chia seed pudding recipe.
 It’s made with bananas, berries, toasted coconut flakes and cacao nibs!

-I love chia seed pudding but for some reason it fell off my radar for a couple of months.
+I LOVE chia pudding but for some reason it fell off my radar for a couple of months.
 I was still adding chia seeds to my protein overnight oats but rarely making a big batch of chia pudding to snack on throughout the week like I used to do.

 Last week, for whatever reason, I had an intense craving for chia pudding.
 I whipped up a quick version with almond milk and greek yogurt.
 The next morning (after letting it set up overnight) I started looking around the kitchen for toppings.
 That’s when the idea for a healthy banana split chia pudding was born.